manaswini017/Test/README.md

 - **Streamlit** for building the web interface.

 ---
+## Future Work
+While this chatbot demonstrates basic functionality, future work could include adding more advanced conversational abilities such as handling multi-turn conversations, improving intent detection, or using deep learning techniques for response generation.
+Additionally, the integration of more complex language models like GPT could improve the quality and fluidity of the responses.
+- --
 Replace `<repository-url>` and `<repository-directory>` with the actual URL of your repository and the name of the directory where the project is located.
 Adjust any sections as necessary to better fit your project's specifics.